learnitall/learnin.today/_posts/2020-07-08-i-tried-osa.md

 I wanted to spend a week this summer putting together an OpenStack cloud so I can have my own personal environment for practicing Red Team and Blue Team operations.
 Three weeks later, my cluster is still broken, buggy and my patience has run out.

-OpenStack seems so awesome and "sexy", but I had no idea what I was getting myself into. [stratoscale](https://www.stratoscale.com/), a major competitor in the cloud industry, published a report entitled [2019 Escaping OpenStack Survey Report](https://www.stratoscale.com/resources/ebooks/2019-escaping-openstack-survey-report/) which finds:
+OpenStack seems so awesome and "sexy", but can be a pain to manage and install. [stratoscale](https://www.stratoscale.com/), a major competitor in the cloud industry, published a report entitled [2019 Escaping OpenStack Survey Report](https://www.stratoscale.com/resources/ebooks/2019-escaping-openstack-survey-report/) which finds:

 * "88% of companies reported having teams of over 20 people dedicated to their OpenStack deployments"
 * "47% of them reported needing more than 60 people"

 (These quotes were lifted from a blog post stratoscale published on OpenStack alternatives.
 It can be found at: [https://www.stratoscale.com/blog/openstack/openstack-alternatives/](https://www.stratoscale.com/blog/openstack/openstack-alternatives/).)

 Unfortunately, after working with OpenStack Ansible I can say that these statistics don't surprise me at all.
-OpenStack Ansible has such amazing potential, but the number of manual source code changes I had to go through to get this thing to not even work was unreal.
-In light of letting go of OpenStack for the time being, here are all the changes that I can at least remember, which I had to make to OpenStack Ansible to actually get some momentum.
+OpenStack Ansible has such amazing potential to ease the management overhead of an OpenStack cluster, but the number of manual source code changes I had to go through to get this thing to not even work was unreal.
+In light of letting go of OpenStack Ansible for the time being, here are all the changes, which I can at least remember, that I had to make to OpenStack Ansible to actually get some momentum.
 For reference, I'm rocking a CentOS 7 Train deployment.

 ## Inventory Generation